intermine/im-docs/docs/web-services/tutorial.md

   print item.identifier, item.description, item.p_value
 ```

-Creating a list from a file with identifiers in it is as straight-forward as naming that file:
+Creating a list from a file with identifiers in it is as straight-forward as naming that file.
+This is done like so:

 ```python
 new_list = flymine.create_list("some/file/with.ids", "Gene")
 ```

 If the identifiers are already in memory, in anything iterable, then that can be used instead.
-In the following case a string will be built up by reading the results of a database query.
+In the following case, a string will be built up by reading the results of a database query.

 ```python
 idents = db.query('SELECT identifier FROM GENE WHERE ...')